cwmaloney/Elbert2/README.md

-# DRCF NOLF
+# ELbert2

+This runs the (Night of the Living Farm) NOLF and "blue" light shows for Deanna Rose Children's Farmstead

-This moving ligths, washers, and building outltine pixels for DRCF NOLF.
+This runs the moving ligths, washers, building outltine pixel, and "ornaments".

 ## Setup